WordPress Performance 2024

 Improve the loading time of your own website

-Google has made loading speed (website speed or PageSpeed) a crucial ranking factor.
-Since then, it has been essential to check the loading time of your website and, if necessary, optimize it for the findability of your own website.
+Google has made loading speed (website speed or PageSpeed) a decisive ranking factor.
+Since then, it has been essential to check and, if necessary, optimize the loading time of your own website to ensure that it can be found.
 Mobile users with smartphones or tablets don’t like slow websites on the go.
-High-speed Internet for mobile devices is already available in metropolitan areas, but the Internet connection via smartphone is usually considerably slower than in stationary WLAN.
+Although high-speed Internet access for mobile devices is already available in conurbations, the Internet connection via smartphone is usually considerably slower than in stationary WLAN.
 Optimization for fast loading times is therefore particularly important.
-In any case, the loading time of the website should be less than 3 seconds, 1.5 seconds is optimal.
+In any case, the loading time of the web page should be less than 3 seconds, ideally 1.5 seconds.

 Google likes fast loading websites